politeauthority/automox-worklets/reverse-shell/README.md

 ## Road Map
 There are a number of other features I would like to add to this worklet, and I welcome gladly feedback and any help!
 A couple of things on the radar currently are...
- - MacOs support is very close to being released!
+ - Testing on macOS version prior to Big Sur 11.
  - Wider testing on various Linux distros (Ubuntu 20+, Fedora)
  - Better setup instructions.
  - Potential for more control around generating/ supplying SSH keys.